 But this totality is profoundly contradictory, does not permit deterministic models, just as it does not permit voluntaristic incitement.
 It accepts only man, history, and the economic and social relations that link the first to the second.
-Within the revolutionary totality the movement finds its sense of direction, -becomes process and project, tends to remove the obstacles constructed daily by the forces of reaction, undergoes apparent defeats that are substantially victories, constructs immense victorious achievements that are in fact heavy defeats.
+Within the revolutionary totality the movement finds its sense of direction, becomes process and project, tends to remove the obstacles constructed daily by the forces of reaction, undergoes apparent defeats that are substantially victories, constructs immense victorious achievements that are in fact heavy defeats.
 It digs melancholy trenches amidst symbols and banners, amidst colours and betrayals, to find the way that others - the carriers of the truth of the temple - insist on pointing to elsewhere.
-All that would be impossible if the final dream were not reality as of now, a partial and distorted reality, so much so that the more one tries to translate it into terms that are comprehensible to our limited capacities, themore it hides itself, to re-emerge dressed in the symbols of ideology in the suburbs of London, and in several other parts of England and Scotland.
+All that would be impossible if the final dream were not reality as of now, a partial and distorted reality, so much so that the more one tries to translate it into terms that are comprehensible to our limited capacities, themore it hides itself, to re-emerge dressed in the symbols of ideology port of their manufacture, and the benefit arising from the foreign trade did not accrue to individuals, but was shared by all.
+At the outset, the townships also bought provisions for all their citizens.
+Traces of these institutions have lingered on into the nineteenth century, and the people piously cherish the memory of them in their legends.